wangxiaoq/ThreadPool/README.md

 }
 ```

-We use 3 threads initializing the thread pool, then add 100 jobs into it.
+I use 3 threads to initialize the thread pool, then add 100 jobs into it.
 Each job just print 'I am a job' and sleep 5 seconds.
 The main function then sleep 10 seconds and destroy the thread pool immediately.
-Also you can use another way to destroy,  waiting all the job in the pool to complete.
+Also you can use another way to destroy,  waiting all the job in the pool to complete, but this will need long time :).

 The way to run example.c: